huntrese/Embedded_systems/README.md

-This class diagram illustrates the SecuritySystem module's structure and its relationships with other components:
+This class diagram illustrates a module's structure and its relationships with other components:

 - Methods prefixed with '+' are public (accessible from outside the class)
 - Methods prefixed with '-' are private (internal implementation details)